 - The gender gap continues to narrow: Barcelona has 35,000 women who work in digital careers, 30.6% of the total in the sector.

-- Blockchain (+58%), Cloud (+20%) and Artificial Intelligence (+12%) are the sectors where the demand for professionals is growing the most.
+- Blockchain (+58%), Cloud (+20%), and Artificial Intelligence (+12%) are the sectors where the demand for professionals is growing the most.

-- Emerging technologies such as NewSpace, Semiconductors or Quantum are increasingly present and generate new professions: from space data analyststo chip engineers, satellite designers or quantum meteorologists
+- Emerging technologies such as NewSpace, Semiconductors, or Quantum are increasingly present and generate new professions: from space data analysts to chip engineers, satellite designers, or quantum meteorologists

 Barcelona has 122,185 digital professionals, 12.4% more than a year ago, consolidating its position as one of the main hubs in Europe.
 This is one of the conclusions of the 6th Digital Talent Overview, the report prepared by Mobile World Capital Barcelona that analyzes the situation and evolution of digital talent in Europe, Catalonia, and Barcelona.